Ryggskott - Rehcore AB

 Back pain

-Back pain, also known as lumbago acuta, is a sudden and intense pain in the lower back.
-The condition often occurs in connection with a sudden movement, a heavy lift or a twisting of the back.
-The pain can be cutting, stabbing or dull and can lead to spasms of the muscles in the lower back, which limits mobility and affects posture.
+Lumbago, also known as acute lumbago, is a sudden and intense pain in the lower back.
+The condition often occurs in connection with a sudden movement, a heavy lift, or a twist of the back.
+The pain can be sharp, stabbing, or aching and can lead to muscle spasms in the lumbar region, limiting mobility and affecting posture.

 Common symptoms include: